amirhosein-prdv/Visual-finger-generation-with-GANs/README.md

-# Visual Finger Recognition with GANs
+# Visual Finger Generation with GANs

-This repository contains the code for a project on visual finger recognition using Generative Adversarial Networks (GANs).
+This repository contains the code for a project on visual finger generation using Generative Adversarial Networks (GANs).
 Two GAN architectures, AC-GAN and W-GAN, were implemented and trained on a dataset of finger images.

 ## Introduction

-The goal of this project is to explore the effectiveness of GANs in synthesizing realistic finger images for recognition purposes.
+The goal of this project is to explore the effectiveness of GANs in synthesizing realistic finger images for generation purposes.
 Both AC-GAN and W-GAN were chosen to compare their performance in generating diverse and high-quality finger images.

 ## Algorithms
 ### AC-GAN